 T3G began in 2009 as a one-week residential hands-on institute, helping educators (in K12, higher ed, and informal settings) grasp why and how to use GIS for instruction.
 Technology evolved, resources grew, and a lively professional community built up.
-Now, with many good resources for self-instruction, and time ever more precious, the T3G annual event is two synchronous interactive online sessions of 4 hours each.
-Through the year, T3Gers stay in touch with each other, sharing ideas and strategies, making a difference in the world.
+Now, with many good resources available for self-instruction, and time ever more precious, we no longer hold an annual institute; 2019 was our last such event.
+But through the year, T3Gers still lead many teacher trainings and stay in touch with each other, sharing ideas and strategies, making a difference in the world.

-T3G is for educators committed to helping other educators use GIS.
-If what you crave is just to improve your GIS skills, T3G may not be the right fit for you.
-The T3G focus is on teaching and learning -- not "how to do GIS better" but "how you can help other educators grasp why and how to teach with GIS, and how they can learn more."
+T3G is a community of educators committed to helping other educators use GIS.
+If what you crave is just to improve your GIS skills, feel free to take advantage of the resources we highlight.
+The T3G focus is on teaching and learning -- not just "how to do GIS better" but "how to help other educators grasp why and how to teach with GIS, and how to learn more."
 We still want T3G participants to build essential tech skills, but that can be done solo.
 T3G is career-long professional development for educators, by educators, about helping others teach effectively with GIS.

 1a.
 Training Course: "Teaching with GIS"